 Have you had a DIY idea kicking around in your head but you have been too afraid to try?
 A small half bath is the perfect place to just go for it!
 Whether it’s a hand-painted wall mural, an art idea, or something as simple as a polka dot wall pattern like in this charming, eclectic farmhouse, use this small room as your canvas.

 Many of the suggestions in this post have so far been of the aesthetic variety.
 But you can focus on function in these tiny spaces, too.
-I love when you can find furniture pieces that can pull double duty and perform two different functions at once, like the mirror shelf combo in the above half bath.
+Again, featuring this DC row house powder room, this mirror-shelf combo pulls double duty performing two functions at once.
 You’ll save space with this smart and stylish idea.

 In a room as small as a half bath, choosing a dramatic light piece can be one of the only things you need to add pizzaz.
 The hanging pendant light in this New Orleans house has strong Art Deco vibes, setting the tone for the rest of the space.
 But you don’t have to focus on just hanging pendant lights, consider wall sconces or a vanity light upgrade above the mirror.

-While I often suggest that you try to embrace a similar design style in most of your rooms to bring a sense of cohesiveness to your home, rules go right out of the window when it comes to a half bath.
+While you should try to embrace a similar design style in most of your rooms to bring a sense of cohesiveness to your home, rules go right out of the window when it comes to a half bath.
 So conceive of a quirky theme (like say, vintage tennis racquets as seen in the Australia house above) and really go for it.